Engee documentation

 @variable(steel_prob, alloys[1:3], lower_bound = 0);

-Create the variable scrap for steel scrap.
-Since scrap can be purchased in fractional quantities, you do not need to specify the variable type.
+Create a variable scrap for scrap steel.
+Since scrap can be purchased in fractional quantities, you do not need to specify the type of variable.

 In [ ]: